-Within the brain millions of nerve cells pass information along to each other with electrical pulses.
+Within the brain, millions of nerve cells pass the information along to each other with electrical pulses.
 With electroencephalo-graphy (EEG) we can measure the brainwaves of these electrical pulses by putting electrodes on the scalp.
 Even awake we experience different levels of awareness that come from brainwave states.
 Altered states can be used to help with mediation, used in hypnosis and for biofeedback.

 Alpha: This state is a meditative state.
 It is a relaxed state of focused concentration that we naturally dip into throughout the day but only for a moment.
-An example would be daydreaming, where your focus is not on your enviroment but on something internal.
-As a result you lose your sense of time flow.
+An example would be daydreaming, where your focus is not on your environment but on something internal.
+As a result, you lose your sense of time flow.
 This is the state you are in when you are reflecting, relaxed and not engaged in conversation.

 Interesting enough, “Psychophysiologist Thomas Mulholland found that after just 30 seconds of watching television the brain begins to produce alpha waves, which indicates torpid (almost comatose) [slow]rates of activity.
 Alpha brain waves are associated with unfocused, overly receptive states of consciousness.
-A high frequency alpha waves [sic] does not occur normally when the eyes are open.
+A high-frequency alpha waves [sic] does not occur normally when the eyes are open.
 In fact, Mulholland’s research implies that watching television is neurologically analogous to staring at a blank wall.” (http://www.causeof.org/brainwaves.htm).
 It is also the state of light hypnosis.

-Theta: An example would be daydreaming, where your focus is not on your enviroment but on something internal.
-As a result you lose your sense of time flow.
+Theta: An example would be daydreaming, where your focus is not on your environment but on something internal.
+As a result, you lose your sense of time flow.
 Times when you cannot remember how you got where you are would be a result of dipping into Theta.
 A state where ideas are all free flow and sometimes inspirational.
 When you are engaged in a repetitious task you can mentally disengage from the task, as it does not require focus, and enter into a theta state.